marinamarl/atypon-assignment/README.md

 I used nunjucks to break down the test into partials instead of php, because as a quick to setup test i was aiming to use as few tools as possible.

 Fonts:
-This is the free version of fonts, which are not exactly the right ones for the project (i opted to use those anyway since its a quick test).
-I am aware that they are smaller and bolder than the right ones.
+I have opted for not using any fonts as there were none specified, but using the svgs from  figma.
+Fonts can be very specific for each project and so didnt want to use just ones that 'looked' similar.

 Add setup steps
 --------------